Menzies Creek

-Menzies Creek is a township in Victoria, Australia, 40 km east of Melbourne's Central Business District, located within the Shires of Cardinia and Yarra Ranges local government areas.
+Menzies Creek is a town in Victoria, Australia, 40 km east of Melbourne's Central Business District, located within the Shires of Cardinia and Yarra Ranges local government areas.
 Menzies Creek recorded a population of 966 at the 2021 census.

 Menzies' Creek Post Office opened on 2 May 1887 and closed in 1980.

 Menzies Creek railway station opened on 18 December 1900 with the opening of the Gembrook line.
 The station name was changed to Aura on 5 December 1904—while the Post Office remained Menzies Creek—but reverted to Menzies Creek on 4 July 1947.

 The area is named after James Menzies, a gold digger in the 1860s, who worked the area for many years and is believed to be buried locally.

 Schools

 Menzies Creek Primary School is a small school with a distinctive community focus.

 Reserves

 Menzies Creek Reserve, with two soccer pitches in winter (Monbulk Rangers Soccer Club) and a cricket oval in summer.
+The 1st Selby Scout Troop has its headquarters here.